New rules aim to decide US asylum cases in months, not years

 Until now, asylum officers have only done initial screenings for asylum and other forms of humanitarian relief for border arrivals.

 The change could have far-reaching impact, but administration officials said they will start slowly and without additional resources.
-It will take effect 60 days after the rule is published in the Federal Register, expected within days.
+It will take effect 60 days after the rule is published in the Federal Register, which will occur next week.

 The administration estimated last year that it would need to hire 800 more employees for asylum officers to handle about 75,000 cases a year.
 Without more money and new positions, it is unclear how much impact the move will have at first.